Measuring your room

 Measure length (1) x width (2)

-Important so the correct number of repeats or length is calculated.
+Measure the maximum length and width at the rooms' widest points.
+This is important so the correct number of repeats or length can be calculated.

 Measure any indentations (3 and 4)